Master Inland Waters

 The course includes physical activities while on board the training vessel and during the in-water activities of the Elements of Shipboard Safety component.

-Please note: to achieve an AMSA Master Inland Waters Certificate of Competency, individuals are required to meet health and eyesight requirements as detailed in the National Standards for Commercial Vessels Part D Crew Competencieshttps://www.amsa.gov.au/about/regulations-and-standards/national-standard-commercial-vessels.
+Please note: to achieve an AMSA Master Inland Waters Certificate of Competency, individuals are required to meet health and eyesight requirements as detailed in AMSA’s Marine Order 505 available at https://www.amsa.gov.au/about/regulations-and-standards/marine-order-505-certificates-competency-national-law

 Course Duration

-The Full Time Master Inland Waters Course is conducted over 14 days and is designed to be completed as timetabled.
+The Master Inland Waters Course is conducted as scheduled.

 Online Component